Ambulance chasing

-Ambulance chasing, also known as barratry, is a term which refers to a lawyer soliciting for clients at a disaster site.
+Ambulance chasing also known as barratry or capping is an American term which refers to a lawyer soliciting for clients at a disaster site.
 The term "ambulance chasing" comes from the stereotype of lawyers who follow ambulances to the emergency room to find clients.
 "Ambulance chaser" is used as a derogatory term for a personal injury lawyer.

-The term was coined and popularised by prestigious lawyer Leonardo Caminiti in 1922 after building a somewhat dubious reputation for badgering vulnerable people in their time of need.
+Ambulance chasing is also associated with runners and cappers, non-attorneys who are hired by lawyers to seek out client leads (such as through trawling social media feeds or directly soliciting the attorneys' services towards victims).

 History

 In 1881, Edward Watkin of the South Eastern Railway (England) complained about attorneys who solicited business from passengers after accidents: